FoxlyTenTen/G-Bot/README.md

 Performing repetitive and time-consuming tasks
 Gaining personalized insights tailored to their unique business

-With the rise of Generative AI, G-bot was built to address these challenges by delivering:
+With the rise of Generative AI, G-Bot was built to address these challenges by delivering:

 ⚡ Real-time business insights
 🔍 Personalized recommendations